kermitt2/biblio-glutton/Readme.md

 The docker image does not start without a valid configuration file, this is done explicitly to avoid starting it without having a configuration file specific for docker

 ```
-docker run -v `pwd`/config:/app/lookup/config -it lfoppiano/biblio-glutton-lookup:0.2
+docker run -v /my/disk/path/config:/app/lookup/config -v /my/disk/path/data:/app/data -it lfoppiano/biblio-glutton-lookup:0.2
 ```

-If elasticsearch (and, perhaps Grobid) run on the same host machine, you can reach it from within Docker by adding the parameter `--add-host=host.docker.internal:host-gateway` and setting `host.docker.internal` in the configuration file.
+If elasticsearch (and, perhaps Grobid) run on the same host machine, you can reach it from within Docker by adding the parameter `--add-host=host.docker.internal:host-gateway` and setting `host.docker.internal:9200` in the configuration file.
+**NOTE**: make sure you enable elasticsearch to listen on interface `172.17.0.1` which is the one resolving `host.docker.internal` in a normal docker installation.
+At the time of writing this, I was using version 7.x, which needs the following parameters:
+``
+discovery.seed_hosts: ["localhost","172.17.0.1"]
+cluster.initial_master_nodes: ['my_cluster']
+``

+Check with the manual of the version you're deploying for more and updated information.

 ##### Data load

 Elasticsearch can be loaded by pointing directly where it is deployed.

+**To be tested**
 To load LMDB data

 Run the service by mounting the `/data` directory as a volume: